 When she got home from school I was relieved to see her lunchbox was empty and she was very inquisitive about the “steak” I sent her.
 And since then she’s asked me several times to make it again!
 I was thinking wow, she must love it more than I ever thought she would if she’s only had it cold and can’t wait to have it again!
 So I was thrilled to be able to appease her request by making the beloved mystery “steak” for her again last week.
 Gotta love a win like that in the kitchen. :) And I know you’ll love how quick and easy this one is and the fact that it uses whole-grain crackers (along with some seasonings) for the crust.
 It’s definitely a good one to add into your weeknight meal rotation.
 Enjoy.

-- 14 whole-grain woven wheat crackers (such as Triscuits or the Back to Nature version)
+- 14 whole-grain crackers such as Triscuits or the Back to Nature version

-- Optional garnish: Freshly grated parmesan cheese or homemade honey mustard sauce
+- parmesan cheese freshly grated (or homemade honey mustard sauce)

-- Top with optional garnish if desired and serve.
+Top with optional garnish if desired and serve.
 You can find the recipe to the sauce here - Homemade Honey Mustard.